-The Leesa mattress is an all-foam mattress and created with a top layer of Avena foam that has the spring and feel of latex foam.
+The Leesa mattress is an all-foam mattress and created with a top layer of cooling foam that will keep you comfortable and cool.
 Based on our experience, the mattress a 7 out of 10 on the firmness spectrum.

 There is only one model of the Leesa mattress and it is designed to target the average sleeper.
 Thus if someone likes especially firm or especially soft, they won’t find it with Leesa.

 The big takeaway between Sleep Number and Leesa is that you’ll have more options with Sleep Number beds but you Leesa provides a high-quality bed at a reasonable price.